alexyuly/ViewScript-Runtime/README.md

 Compendium Studio is available as an app for desktop platforms like macOS and Windows.

+Compendium Studio is your one stop shop.
+- ☑️ Create, open, and save `.spec` files with Compendium code.
+- ☑️ Explore open files and their inner elements.
+- ☑️ Develop reusable, stateful components
+- ☑️ Define readable concepts with data and business logic
+- ☑️ Build and deploy HTML, CSS, JS to remote environments

 ## Explorer

 The explorer shows your open files, plus a summary of the elements within each one.